smarttransit-ai/transit-occupancy-analysis/data/weatherdata/readme.md

 This data sets contain information of the temperature and precipitation of Chattanooga.
 The data sets were obtained from [weatherbit.io](https://www.weatherbit.io/).

-##
+## Variables
-- date ranges
-- location of the data.
-- a command that downloads the data into this location : instructions
-- carta-1/apc/year=2019
+- The weather data spans from 2019 to 2021.
+- The information was registered and gathered from all the weather stations in -and around- Tennessee.